On this page...Updates on Otterburn Mill tenter restoration|Survey of tenter sites|Examples of associated mills and tenters|Tenter terraces|Gallery.

 • Longwood Gate tenters

-Tenters at Longwood Gate, Huddersfield
+'Tenters' at Longwood Gate, Huddersfield

 There are five 'tenter-posts' just up the track ftom the Slip Inn in Longwood.
 Rather damaged tops.
 There is no obvious facility to support tenter beams to stretch cloth; perhaps their role was to simply dry cloth after dyeing, or dry wool and yarn.
 Compare these with the posts at Petty Royd (above).